About Us

 Secretary: Nadyne Weissman secretary@aitzchaim.com

-Air Force Liaison: Lev Lyubchenko usaf@aitzchaim.com
+Air Force Liaison: usaf@aitzchaim.com

 Board Member: Helen Cherry helen@aitzchaim.com